Sergey842248/Music/README.md

 ## 🎨 Colorful
-You can choose between three different main themes: Clearly White, Kinda Dark and Just Black for AMOLED displays.
+You can choose between three different main themes: Clearly White, Kinda Dark and AMOLED.
 Select your favorite accent color from a color palette.

 ## 🏠 Home